tywalch/electrodb/README.md

 > Note: Performing a BatchGet will return a response structure unique to BatchGet: a two-dimensional array with the results of the query and any unprocessed records.
 See the example below.
 > Additionally, when performing a BatchGet the `.params()` method will return an _array_ of parameters, rather than just the parameters for one docClient query.
 This is because ElectroDB BatchGet queries larger than the docClient's limit of 100 records.

+If the number of records you are requesting is above the BatchGet threshold of 100 records, ElectroDB will make multiple requests to DynamoDB and return the results in a single array.
+By default, ElectroDB will make these requests in series, one after another.
+If you are confident your table can handle the throughput, you can use the [Query Option](#query-options) `concurrent`.
+This value can be set to any number greater than zero, and will execute that number of requests simultaneously.

+For example, 150 records (50 records over the DynamoDB maximum):

+The default value of `concurrent` will be `1`.
+ElectroDB will execute a BatchGet request of 100, then after that request has responded, make another BatchGet request for 50 records.

+If you set the [Query Option](#query-options) `concurrent` to `2`, ElectroDB will execute a BatchGet request of 100 records, and another BatchGet request for 50 records without waiting for the first request to finish.

+It is important to consider your Table's throughput considerations when setting this value.

 ```javascript
 let [results, unprocessed] = await StoreLocations.get([
     {